ZhengtianZhu/Internet-Chat-Rooms-based-on-JAVA/README.md

 As for the Client,
 symbol means different function.
 I use the sql to process the data of the string.
-Maybe I need to initialize something to start some other functions, anyway.
+~~Maybe I need to initialize something to start some other functions, anyway.~~

 1. Overview of the Java Chat Application
 The Java Chat application I am going to build is a console application that is launched from the command line.
 I use MySQL to store the client login information, and the server will participate in each function.
 Besides, each meassage will be processed by the server.

-2. The programme runs in the console in the same computer.
+2. The program runs in the console in the same computer.

 多线程实现Server和Client的收发同步：
 A symbol means 标志位-num to label different functions, i.e., functions in the requirement list.